-- Then in 2012 I figured out how to get into better ad networks and I started writing for another blogger occasionally and my income was $3000.
+- Then in 2012 I got into better ad networks.
+I also started writing for another blogger and my income grew to $3000.

-- In 2013, I discovered affiliate programs and sponsored posts through what are now called influencer networks.
+- In 2013, I joined a few affiliate programs and started getting sponsored posts through what are now called influencer networks.
 My income grew to $6000.

 - In 2014 I wrote and launched Bloggers and Brands: The Blogger's Guide to Pitching and Working with Brands and I used Google DFP to create waterfall ads on the blog.
 I also worked with bigger, better paying sponsors.
 My income jumped to $28,000.

 From there the blog grew and so did my income.
 I finally found something I loved doing that helped our family budget.

 Blogging has helped me to create a beautifully cozy home for my family – which is incredibly important to me.